Applied Science Level 3

 Course Overview

-If you are looking to build a learning programme with a strong core of scientific study, or are looking to progress to higher education or a career in the STEM industry, then Level 3 Applied Science may be the course for you!
+If you are looking to build a learning programme with a strong core of scientific study or looking to progress to higher education or a career in the STEM industry, then Level 3 Applied Science may be the course for you

 This course is available to study as an Extended Certificate (60-credit course, equivalent to 1 A Level).